Coventry Blaze: 1996–2000: Solihull Blaze

 The Solihull Barons evolved into Solihull Blaze before the start of the 1996–97 season, finishing second in the southern division of the British National League during the league's inaugural season.
 For the following season the team joined the newly formed "national division" of the English National Ice Hockey League for its inaugural season; during which members of the higher division played a dual set of fixtures; one set amongst themselves and another amongst all of the teams within the ENIHL.
 This season was one of the most successful on record as Blaze were victorious in both competitions and their respective play-offs.
 Nine goals in each leg of the play off final against Chelmsford Chieftains gave Blaze their third trophy of the season.

 The Blaze left the ENIHL along with the rest of the national division during the course of the 1998–99 season, with the division becoming the English Premier League.
 In November 1998, they were losing finalists in the English Cup, but the side were once again crowned league champions in March with a victory in Chelmsford on 20 March.
 Play-off success followed in April with a 5–3 two-legged victory over season-long rivals, Milton Keynes Kings.

 For the following season Blaze returned to the BNL; and made a semi-final appearance in the 1999–2000 BNL play-offs, losing to eventual winners Fife Flyers, having finished in seventh position in their first year back at British National League level.
-In May 2000, the club announced that they would be heading to a new 3,600-seater stadium, the Coventry SkyDome Arena, for the 2000–01 BNL campaign; renaming themselves "Coventry Blaze" in the process.
+In May 2000, the club announced that they would be heading to a new 3,600-seater stadium, the Coventry Skydome, for the 2000–01 BNL campaign; renaming themselves "Coventry Blaze" in the process.
 This was done for the purpose of attracting a larger fan base to the team.